MoKmo176/kickstarter_analysis/README.md

 ### Analysis of Outcomes Based on Launch Date

-	- Pivot Table and Line Graph to visualize Theater Outcomes By Launch Date.
-The table and chart is a visualization of the Theater Outcomes, so we set a Parent Category filter to show only Outcomes from theater by launch month.
+	- The Pivot Table and Line Graph are created to visualize Theater Outcomes By Launch Date.
+The table and chart is a visualization of the Theater Outcomes, and I set a Parent Category filter to show only Outcomes from theater by launch month.
+Segmenting the data this way is useful, we can see that there are more Successful outcomes than Failed or Canceled in any given month of Launch Date.

 ### Analysis of Outcomes Based on Goals

-	-  Outcomes Based on Goals created for analysing a table with =COUNTIF and =IFERROR functions in Excel.
+	-  Outcomes Based on Goals is created for analysing the relationship betweeen Goals versus Outcomes with =COUNTIF and =IFERROR functions in Excel.
 The formula =COUNTIFS references data of Pledge Goal versus Outcomes and counts only if in the rows category(<1000, 1000-4999, 5000-9999,...).
 The Percentage of Success, Failed and Canceled campaigns is represented in the table and line graph.
+The graph has 3 inflection points, as well as more Successful campaign outcomes within lower Goal ranges and more Failed campaign outcomes within higher Goal ranges.